 So where did that lead us?

 My opinion is this, drink raw milk if you like but please don’t give it to children, their immune systems do not have the ability to deal with things like e.coli.
 Under no circumstances would I give my kids raw milk.

 As a parent of two young kids, I would never put my kids at risk of contracting E. coli, listeria, salmonella and campylobacter all for a bag of mystery enzymes that have very questionable health benefits.
 Seriously, what magical benefits can raw milk impart to my kids that a healthy diet doesn’t already do?
 If anyone comments "what about flavour?", I just add chocolate syrup to the pasteurized milk and voila my kids are in flavour heaven.

 As for sellers of raw milk, I believe it should be allowed but with rules and regulations.
 In Germany they seem to have a reasonable set of rules that require the milk be bought at the farm gate, uses only milk produced at that farm, the milk is no older than two days and must have a warning label "Raw Milk - boil before usage".
 I would also add that the sellers need to be insured and held liable for any illness caused.

 I also believe that any health claims need to be scientifically proven as well.
-Whether it is corporations or ideologically minded groups, when entering a market there is a tendency to over-state the potential upside and downplay the negatives.
-In raw milk’s case, the health benefits are way over-stated and the potential for illness are very much downplayed.
+Whether it is corporations or ideologically minded groups, when entering a market there is a tendency to overstate the potential upside and downplay the negatives.
+In raw milk’s case, the health benefits are way over-stated and the potential for illness is very much downplayed.

 For me, I’ll stick with pasteurized milk because it is safer, there are no additional health benefits to raw milk nor does it taste epically better than the pasteurized version.
 That’s just me though, I think like a scientist, please feel free to drink as you see fit, just don’t feed it to children.